Benenden School: Benenden School

 Gillian du Charme became headmistress in 1985.
 The new Guldeford House opened the following year.
 The 1987 hurricane hit Benenden hard and over 250 trees were lost in the parkland.
 Further expansion to the school began with the opening of the new science and medical wing, Leelands, in 1988.
 SPLASH opened in 1990.
 Two further sixth form houses opened in 1993 (Limes and Oaks).

 The 75th anniversary of the school was celebrated in 1998–99 with a service at St Paul's Cathedral and a programme of special events for seniors at Benenden, St James's Palace and other London venues.
 The book Benenden: A Great Company by David Souden was published.
 The school play, written for the occasion, A Great Company was performed at Her Majesty's Theatre, Haymarket.

 Claire Oulton, Head of St Catherine's Bramley and a graduate from Somerville College, Oxford, was appointed headmistress in 2000.
 In 2001 the Clarke Centre with the Eugenia Leung Library was completed.
 Norris House was redeveloped in 2003, creating new study bedrooms.
 The school dining room and cloisters were refurbished.
 The "new stage" theatre fundraising campaign was launched.

 The new theatre was opened by Helena Bonham Carter in 2007.
 Grease was its first production in December of that year.
 The Seniors' Window was added to the chapel as part of a refurbishment and rededication.
 The following year the eco-classroom, a totally self-sustaining building, opened in the Victorian Water Gardens.

 In 2008, there were about 525 girls aged eleven to eighteen, of whom 182 were in the sixth form.
 The average class size was 16, and there were 75 schoolteachers, making a teacher pupil ratio of 1:7.
 All girls were prepared for GCSE, AS Level, A Level, and universities, and academic, sport, drama, art, music, and design technology scholarships were available.
 In that year the Good Schools Guide called the school "[e]veryone's idea of a traditional, up-market, girls' boarding school, though not remotely hidebound by tradition."

 The Benenden Science Centre was opened by the Princess Royal on 10 October 2012.
 The Leelands building was refurbished and became a classroom block for humanities subjects.
 The new all-weather pitch and pavilion was opened by television personality Davina McCall on 10 September 2016.
 Primarily for lacrosse and hockey, the new facility allows girls to train in all weather and in the mornings and evenings.
 After their first season training on the new pitch, Benenden's 1st lacrosse team won the National Schools Championships.

+In 2025 Benenden was named winner by Muddy Stilettos School Awards, in the category of Awesome Sixth Form.